Comprehensive Coordinated Early Intervening Services (CCEIS)

 Also referred to as Significant Disproportionality.

-The Arkansas Department of Education’s Division of Elementary and Secondary Education (DESE), Special Education Unit has identified certain local educational agencies (LEAs) as significantly disproportionate based on race or ethnicity with respect to the identification of children with disabilities; the identification of children in specific disability categories; the placement of children with disabilities in particular educational settings; or the incidence, duration, and type of disciplinary actions, including suspensions and expulsions.
+The Division of Elementary and Secondary Education's Office of Special Education (DESE-OSE), has identified certain local educational agencies (LEAs) as significantly disproportionate based on race or ethnicity with respect to the identification of children with disabilities; the identification of children in specific disability categories; the placement of children with disabilities in particular educational settings; or the incidence, duration, and type of disciplinary actions, including suspensions and expulsions.

 In accordance with 34 CFR §300.646, any local education agency (LEA) identified as having significant disproportionality, as defined by the state, is required to set aside 15% of their new allocation for the development and provision of CCEIS for -